 KINE 4593 Special Topics in Kinesiology

-in depth study of a selected topic in the field.
+In depth study of a selected topic in the field.
 Designed to enable students to take advantage of a particular expertise of visiting or permanent faculty.
+Prerequisite(s): BKIN/BKIH students only.

 KINE 4633 Senior Seminar